butlersrepos/config-yo-self/README.md

 # config-yo-self
-A collection of quickstart items for new environments
+A collection of personalized quickstart items for new environments